College Application Guide

 Recommendations

 Counselors: You will also need a recommendation from a counselor.
-Mrs. Hilton counts for this one, so decide if you’d rather have her or your home school counselor write your letter.
+Mrs. Hilton, Ms. Cummings or your home school counselor count for this one.
 Like with the teacher recommendations, pick the person who knows you and your high school career best.

 DEADLINE FOR RECOMMENDATIONS FROM TEACHERS/COUNSELOR AT CENTRAL ACADEMY FOR JANUARY 1ST DEADLINE IS THE TUESDAY FOLLOWING THANKSGIVING.
 ALL OTHER DEADLINES NEED TWO WEEKS NOTICE.